ArminJo/JK-BMSToPylontechCAN/README.md

              o----|
                   |>
                     |
-                    O To anode of LCD backlight
+                    o To anode of LCD backlight

 Alternative circuit for VCC lower than 5 volt e.g. for supply by Li-ion battery